shiv19/mcp-ionic-cli/README.md

 # Ionic CLI MCP Server ⚡

+This project is a fork of the `@talzach/mcp-angular-cli` server, now adapted to provide Ionic CLI automation capabilities via the Model Context Protocol (MCP).

 A Model Context Protocol server that provides Ionic CLI automation capabilities.
 This server enables LLMs and agents to interact with Ionic projects, generate pages/components/services, add native platforms, build and serve apps, and manage Ionic projects via the Ionic CLI.

 ## Features